PeterNaydenov/shortcuts/README.md

 ## What's new?
-Version 1.1.0 is coming with new method `emit` that make possible to trigger context functions also programmatically.
+Version 1.1.x and above are coming with method `emit` that make possible to trigger context functions also programmatically.
 In `shortcuts` you can mix keyboard, mouse and programmatical events that is prity everything that can happen in a web page.